Former DPW appreciated when fountain dried up

 The borough hired two new DPW workers but still falls short of the seven-member crew that resigned in April.
 With an average of 10 work orders per day per worker, the department was chronically understaffed, even before the resignations.
 Workers said snowstorms, broken pipes, special events, and requests from councilors made daily scheduling difficult.

-When the workers approached councilors with demands for better pay, working conditions, and union representation, they were initially met with concern and promises to do better.
+According to former DPW employees, when the workers approached councilors with demands for better pay, working conditions, and union representation, they were initially met with concern and promises to do better.
 But negotiations quickly stalled, and the promises never materialized.
 The crew resigned later that month.

 In May, the borough police asked the former DPW workers to take lie detector tests as part of a criminal investigation into an incident at the borough pool, in which piping seemed to have been cut from its plumbing system.
 Officials claimed vandalism, and Councilor William McAllister offered a $500 reward for information leading to the arrest of the perpetrator.